iamvincenzo/pytorch-deep-learning-computer-vision/binary-classification/README.md

 ## Project Structure

-- **main.py:** Script for running the training and validation of the model in k-fold cross-validation or hold-out split validation mode.
+- **main.py:** Script for running the training and validation of the model in k-fold split cross-validation or hold-out split validation mode.
 - **custom_dataset.py:** Custom dataset class for loading and preprocessing images.
 - **early_stopping.py:** Implementation of an early stopping mechanism to prevent overfitting.
 - **hyperparameters_optimization.py:** Script for hyperparameter optimization (optimizer, learning rate, etc.) using Optuna.